VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/README.md

 ## Introducing

-With these instructions, you'll learn how to install and integrate the Virgil Security to Twilio IP messaging API..
+With these instructions, you'll learn how to install and integrate the Virgil Security to Twilio IP messaging API.
 Sounds like a plan?
 Then let’s get cracking!

 ## How it works
 ![IPMessaging](https://github.com/VirgilSecurity/virgil-demo-twilio/blob/master/Images/how-it-works.png)